Santorini holidays

 Food & drink

-This dish is often referred to as tomato balls or tomato pancakes.
-It’s made by mixing diced cherry tomato with onion, herbs and flour to form a batter.
-The batter is divided up into pancake-sized portions, and then fried until golden.
+Tomatokeftedes are a traditional taverna dish, often referred to as tomato balls or tomato cakes.
+This vegetarian meze is one of the most popular fried starters around here.
+It’s made by mixing diced cherry tomatoes with onion, herbs, feta and flour to form a batter, which is divided up into pancake-sized portions, and then fried until golden.
 The finished product is best served with a big dollop of tzatziki.

-The handmade method of making this mild goat's cheese is so time consuming, it’s difficult to get hold of the final product these days.
+If you like fresh goat’s cheese, you’ll want to try chloro while you’re in Santorini – it’s got a soft texture and a mild flavour.
+But the handmade method of making this specific product is so time consuming that it’s difficult to get hold of it these days.
 That said, some of the island’s tavernas still feature it on their menus.
-It’s usually served in a salad, alongside tomatoes, capers and grilled vegetables such as aubergine.
+It’s usually served with local salads, as it complements the traditional flavours.

 Facts about Santorini